• Skip to main content

 Negligent supervision accidents can happen anywhere.
 However, accidents with children tend have many elements in common.
 Examples of negligent supervision include:

-- Failure to protect the child from physical harm or emotional harm from another child, animal or other known threat
+• Failure to protect the child from physical or emotional harm from another child (bullying), animal or other known threat

-- Failure to protect the child from threats in their surroundings (such as heavy traffic, pools, open windows, etc.)
+• Failure to protect the child from threats in their surroundings (such as heavy traffic, swimming pools, open windows, etc.)

 Most of the above circumstances could certainly be subjective depending on the age of the child, what happened, etc. If you believe you have a negligent supervision claim or you’re being wrongly sued for your actions, it’s strongly encouraged that you consult with a personal injury attorney.

 Daycare workers and school personnel are particularly at risk of negligent supervision lawsuits.
 Since they are employed to care for children, they can face liability for allowing children to get hurt in accidents, such as falls or playground accidents.
-They can also be considered at fault if they ignore symptoms that a child is sick.
+They can also be considered at fault if they ignore or deny signs of illness or injury, especially when failing to inform parents or delaying care.
 If you have questions as to whether your daycare or school is liable for injuries to your child, speaking with a personal injury lawyer will help you decide if you want to pursue a case.

 How to prove negligent supervision